 In general, a taxpayer must have completed one (i.e., "Request for Examination") or both of these administrative procedures prior to filing a claim with the court to cancel the disposition (i.e., tax lawsuit).
 The National Tax Tribunal, which is independent from taxation bureaus or offices, investigates, and rules on, tax disputes.
 The National Tax Tribunal has set a standard period of one year for the screening process, and most disputes (95.4% in 2022) were completed within this standard period.

 If a taxpayer is dissatisfied with a determination from the National Tax Tribunal, the taxpayer may file a tax lawsuit with the court no later than six months after the day on which the taxpayer received the notice of determination.
 Tax lawsuits are categorized as administrative lawsuits and are determined in a three-tier court system.
-The average trial period for administrative lawsuits in 2022 was approximately 16.4 months in the first instance, approximately 7.3 months in the second instance, and approximately 2.4 or 2.9 months in the third instance (depending on the form of appeal).
+The average trial period for administrative lawsuits was approximately 13.9 to 18.0 months in the first instance, approximately 5.9 to 7.6 months in the second instance, and approximately 2.9 to 6.5 months in the third instance (depending on the form of appeal) from 2012 to 2022.